KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 A conforming implementation of this extension must be able to load the environment data and render the PBR materials using this lighting.

-Cubemap environment light images are declared as an array of images in the extension that is placed in the glTF root.
+Cubemap environment light images are declared as an array of images in the extension, this extension is then placed in the glTF root.
-These images are specified using KHR_texture_ktx extension to reference the source images for the textures used in the environment light extension.
+These images shall be supplied using a KTX V2 file containing at least one cubemap.

 ### Pre Filtering Of Cubemaps